Meditation in Recovery Daylong Retreats at Green Gulch Farm

-September 16, 10 am – 5 pm (led by TBD)
+Sunday, September 16, 10 am – 5 pm (led by Tom B and Diane G)

-November 18, 10 am – 5 pm (led by TBD)
+Sunday, November 18, 10 am – 5 pm (led by TBD)

-This retreat will offer in-depth meditation instruction, periods of sitting and walking meditation, a dharma talk, discussion and a 12-step meeting.
-There will also be time to explore the beauty of the Green Gulch gardens and grounds.
 This daylong respite from the busyness of our lives and the city is appropriate for both newcomers (to recovery and/or to Buddhism) and seasoned practitioners.
 Please dress in loose, comfortable clothing.
 The weather at Green Gulch may be cooler and/or wetter than in the city, so please be prepared with extra layers.

 Fee: $70; $63 current SFZC members; $56 limited income.
+Some partial scholarships available.